 Know how much time you’re working with.

-Some churches, especially the busy ones in Oakland like St. Paul’s Cathedral and Heinz Chapel, have very tight time limitations.
+Some churches, especially the busy ones, have very tight time limitations.
 Even without a time limit, think about how you want to spend the time on your wedding day.
 If you also have a large wedding party, or if you really want to go to more than one destination for photos, try to limit the number of family groupings.

 Luckily, your photographer can help with all of this!
 They can look at your list and let you know if you have enough time for all that you have planned.
 Plus, they’ll help herd everyone into the shot, letting you just stand up straight and smile.
 So fear family portrait time no longer!